 There are a ton of options for what to watch on Valentine’s Day, but for me it usually comes down to George Mihalka’s 1981 My Bloody Valentine and Jamie Blanks’ 2001 film Valentine.
-Many people I know favor My Bloody Valentine, however, this year I’d rather watch Valentine.
-I’m not saying that My Bloody Valentine isn’t an amazing slasher film, I’m just making the case that Valentine is a perfectly suitable alternative for your February 14th horror fix.
+Like many people, I sometimes opt for MBV, however, this year I’m opting to watch Valentine.
+I’m not saying that My Bloody Valentine isn’t an amazing slasher, I’m simply making the case that Valentine is a perfectly suitable alternative for your February 14th horror fix.

 With the opening credits of Valentine, we observe an 8th grade Valentine’s Day dance where a young, quiet, geeky boy named Jeremy Melton is looking for a girl to dance with.
 Unfortunately for Jeremy, every young lady he asks turns him down.
 Then he meets Dorothy.
 Dorothy is a quiet, plump girl who all the other boys ignore.
 So, when Jeremy asks her to dance, she accepts.
 Soon Jeremy and Dorothy progress to making out under the bleachers.
 When a few boys spot the two, Dorothy accuses Jeremy of attacking her.
 The boys decide to humiliate Jeremy in front of everybody by stripping him down to his tightey whiteys.
 Poor kid…first he has a terrible haircut and Coke bottle glasses, now this.

 We then jump forward several years and Dorothy and the girls who said no to Jeremy at the dance are all grown up.
 The women are now getting twisted greeting cards and gifts with the signature “J.M.”
 Soon the girls are getting stalked and killed off one by one.
 Could this be Jeremy back for revenge?